wpmetabox/docsv2/docs/tutorials/create-taxonomy-thumbnails-featured-images-mb-views.md

 ## Preparation

-In this practice, we need some advanced features from Meta Box:
+In this practice, we need some tools from Meta Box:

 * [Meta Box core plugin](https://wordpress.org/plugins/meta-box/): to create custom post types, taxonomies as well as a custom field to store the images for the taxonomy;
 * [MB Custom Post Type](https://metabox.io/plugins/custom-post-type/): to create a custom post type and custom taxonomy for the portfolio;